nadiamariduena/python-intro-2024-privat/z_2_R-A-W-X_FILE-mods__BYTE.md

 ### 🔸 Finding Substrings:

-- You can find the index of a substring within bytes using the index() method.
+- You can find the index of a substring (substring is the second word, **string/father, substring/child**) within bytes using the index() method.

 ```python